Vote YES on Prop. 1A (I-134)

-Using approval voting, give a thumbs up to each candidate you support:
+Approval voting lets you give a thumbs up to every candidate you support: